 For some of the best baklava in Greece, stop into Gerontopoulos Sweet Shop and be prepared for a treat!
 You should have no problem walking off your desert and since they build the town on a hill, you’ll get plenty of exercise navigating Apollonia.

 Written by Robe Trotting

 Chania is a charming coastal city in the northwestern part of the Greek island – Crete.
+The largest island in Greece.
 The town is the second largest on the island after Heraklion.
 The city is famous for its picturesque historic Venetian harbor dating back to the 14th century.

 Today, the harbor is home to a range of excellent seafood restaurants overlooking the sea.
 There is also a 16th-century lighthouse and the Nautical Museum to be explored for those looking to learn more about Chania’s heritage.
 And if you’re keen on learning even more history, head to the Archaeological Museum of Chania.
 Which is housed by the former Venetian Monastery of Saint Francis.